Ministry of Culture (Azerbaijan): Structure

+On April 6, 2026, based on the concept "Culture of Azerbaijan – 2040," two new departments were created – strategic development and communications, as well as event management and projects in the field of art, and a new sector – financial monitoring and audit.

 The duties of the Ministry

 The main duty of the Ministry is to protect of the culture of Azerbaijan.
-It preserves all the cultural heritage including the ancient and modern culture, as well as develops them.
+It preserves all the cultural heritage including the ancient and modern culture, and develops them.
 It fulfills different cultural programs, designs projects covering all the spheres of the culture, contribute cultural state policy, compile and control the activities of the cultural institutions under the Ministry.

 State Service for Protection, Development and Restoration of Cultural Heritage is operating under Ministry of Culture.
 The service established according to the Decree No. 409 of the President of the Republic of Azerbaijan dated 18 December 2014.
-The service is the executive body exercising state control on usage of immovable historical and cultural monuments (except State Historical-Architecture of "Icheri Sheher" and “Qala” State Historical Ethnographic Reserve) that are under state protection, restoration, reconstruction and protection.
+The service is the executive body exercising state control on usage of immovable historical and cultural monuments (except State Historical-Architecture of "Icheri Sheher" and "Qala" State Historical Ethnographic Reserve) that are under state protection, restoration, reconstruction and protection.

 Institutions included in the Ministry

 The Ministry includes the following organizations and institutions: